+[Note: Care Plan Document is only required if certifying to 170.315(b)(9).]

+Although MU2 certification does not permit the use of unstructured CDA documents (a CDA document with a structured header and a non-xml body conveying information as an embedded object or referenced file), there are many valid use cases where the exchange of information as an unstructured CDA may be appropriate and beneficial.

-Section templates referenced by the above document templates – along with a mapping to Common Clinical Data Set (CCDS) data elements – are noted in Section 3 - Guidance for Implementing Standards for Certification.
+Section templates referenced by the above document templates along with a mapping to Common Clinical Data Set (CCDS) data elements are noted in Section 3 - Guidance for Implementing Standards for Certification.

-.

 2.3.
 CDA Schema Extensions

-CDA is based upon the HL7 Reference Information Model (RIM), a standard set of data types, and vocabulary domains.
-CDA constrains, or limits, the RIM into the context of patient encounter clinical documents.

-The CDA Schema is the Extensible Markup Language (XML) representation of CDA and within the CDA schema, the RIM defines the data elements and attributes for the fields.
-Coded data types are represented through concepts from both HL7 or external vocabularies (e.g. SNOMED® or LOINC®).

-To express context and purpose within CDA, templates constrain the CDA schema for a specific use and provide the ‘architecture’ for CDA documents.

-Where there is a need to communicate information where there is no suitable representation in CDA R2, extensions to CDA R2 may be developed.
-These extensions are described in the context of the section where they are used.2.3.1.
-C-CDA R2.1 Schema Extensions
+CDA defines a standard Schema, based on the HL7 RIM, for all CDA documents.
+When there is a need to communicate information where there is no suitable representation in the Schema, the CDA standard permits extensions to be developed.
+These extensions are described in the context of the section where they are used.

+The HL7 Structured Documents Work Group maintains a complete list of CDA R2 extensions that are approved for use within the sdtc namespace.
+The base CDA R2 schema (with approved extensions) can be found on the HL7 International Structured Documents Work Group svn repository.

+Note also that to perform schema validation on a CDA document instance properly, it is necessary to use the schema that includes the CDA R2 schema extensions.

+2.3.1.
+CDA R2 Schema Extensions Used By C-CDA R2.1

-The following rules are used to manage the C-CDA R2.1 Schema Extensions:
+The following implementation rules apply when processing CDA R2 Schema Extensions:

 · All extensions are optional.